IQDevs/Awesome-IQDevs/README.md

 * [IncludeOS](www.includeos.org/) : A performant, minimal unikernel operating system for the cloud

 ## programming Languages
-### System Programming
- * [Rust](https://www.rust-lang.org/en-US/) : Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety
- * [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
- * [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation
 ### General Purpose
  * [Python](https://www.python.org) : Python is a clear and powerful object-oriented programming language, comparable to Perl, Ruby, Scheme, or Java
  * [TypeScript](http://www.typescriptlang.org) : A superset of JavaScript that compiles to clean JavaScript output
  * [Node.js](https://nodejs.org/en/) : Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications
  * [Go](https://golang.org) : An open source programming language that makes it easy to build simple, reliable, and efficient software
- * [Kotlin](https://kotlinlang.org) : Statically typed programming language for modern multiplatform applications
  * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/) : Simple, general-purpose, object-oriented programming language
  * [Elixir](https://elixir-lang.org/) : Dynamic, functional language designed for building scalable and maintainable applications
+### System Programming
+ * [Rust](https://www.rust-lang.org/en-US/) : Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety
+ * [C](https://en.wikipedia.org/wiki/C_(programming_language)) : One of the most widely used programming languages of all time
+ * [C++](http://www.cplusplus.com) : Has imperative, object-oriented and generic programming features, while also providing the facilities for low level memory manipulation
 ### Mobile Development
  * [React Native](https://facebook.github.io/react-native/) : A framework for building native apps with React
  * [Kotlin](https://kotlinlang.org) : Statically typed programming language for modern multiplatform applications
  * [Swift](https://developer.apple.com/swift/) : Swift is a powerful and intuitive programming language for macOS, iOS, watchOS and tvOS.
 Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
 Swift code is safe by design, yet also produces software that runs lightning-fast.
  * [Xamarin](https://www.xamarin.com/) : Build & design a mobile app using Xamarin's cross-platform development software which simplifies mobile application creation.
 Download a free trial today
+ * [Kivy](https://kivy.org) : Open source Python library for rapid development of applications that make use of innovative user interfaces, such as multi-touch apps

 ## Package Managers/Build Tools
 * [NPM](https://www.npmjs.com/) : The package manager for JavaScript